MOSA Project Structure

 Mosa.UnitTests.*

-Those projects host the unit tests, which are triggered in pull requests and main repository commits, but can also be triggered manually.
+Those projects host the unit tests, which are automatically triggered in pull requests and main repository commits, but can also be triggered manually.

 Mosa.Workspace.*